Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Which amenities increase rent the most in Cambridge?

-The top five amenities that increase rent the most in Cambridge are off-street parking, secure bike storage, high-speed broadband, private outdoor space, and strong energy efficiency.
+The top five amenities that increase rent in Cambridge are station access, modern kitchen and bathroom, secure bike storage, parking and outdoor space.

 In our property pack covering the real estate market in Cambridge, we cover what are the best investments a landlord can make.